brentley/ecsworkshop/content/secrets/secrets-manager/walkthrough-fargate-cdk-app.md

 weight: 31
 ---

-Next, we create the stacks and the CDK infrastructure application itself in `bin/secret-ecs-app.ts`.
+Next, create the stacks and the CDK infrastructure application itself in `bin/secret-ecs-app.ts`.
 ```
 import { App } from '@aws-cdk/core';
 import { VPCStack } from '../lib/vpc-stack';
-import { RDSStack } from '../lib/rds-stack-sm';
+import { RDSStack } from '../lib/rds-stack-serverless-sm';
 import { ECSStack } from '../lib/ecs-fargate-stack-sm';

 const cdkEnv = {